Also known as: Skin tag, Acrochordon or Fibroepithelial polyp

-A cutaneous skin tag is a common skin growth that is usually harmless (benign).
+A cutaneous skin tag is a common skin growth.
+Most of the time, it is harmless.

 A cutaneous tag usually occurs in older adults.
 They are more common in people who are overweight or who have diabetes.
 They are thought to occur from skin rubbing against skin.

-It is usually painless and does not grow or change.
-However, it may be irritated from rubbing by clothing or other materials.
+In most cases, a skin tag is painless and does not grow or change.
+However, it may become irritated from rubbing by clothing or other materials.

-Your doctor can diagnose this condition by looking at your skin.
-Sometimes, a skin biopsy is done.
+Your health care provider can diagnose this condition by looking at your skin.
+Sometimes a skin biopsy is done.

-A skin tag is usually harmless.
+A skin tag is most often harmless (benign).
 It may become irritated if clothing rubs against it.
-The growth usually does not grow back after it is removed.
+In most cases, the growth usually does not grow back after it is removed.
 However, new skin tags may form on other parts of the body.